alphagov-mirror/gsp/docs/gds-supported-platform/helm-chart-best-practices.md

 ### Resources & Limits

-resources should be specified in pod templates (both requests and limits) when parameterized in values.yaml files like:
+resources should be specified in pod templates (both requests and limits) when parameterised in values.yaml files like:

 ```
   myApp: